passcod/blook/trademark.md

    - trademark
 ---

-As of the twentieth of August 2018, and if everything went well, “**passcod**” is now a trademark I own personally.
+As of August 2018, and if everything went well, “**passcod**” is now a trademark I own personally.
 An official, registered, paid for and in the books, proper trademark.

 This was done for several reasons, three really: